Page Updated on February 14, 2023

-For example, you might be irritated by that colleague sat next to you who is always leaving things out of place and has a lot of paperwork piled up.
+For example, you might be irritated by that colleague sitting next to you who is always leaving things out of place and has a lot of paperwork piled up.
 This may be because if you are a person who is organized and tidy, and cannot stand confusion.

 If you know exactly why you find your colleague irritating, you will be able to deal with this sense of irritation better as you know why it happens.

 So, instead of lashing out, you might either accept the situation thinking that it is not such a big deal or be assertive and propose a solution or a compromise that helps you and your colleague coexist peacefully in the future.